ChallenBellamey/interview-katas/README.md

 Different roles will have different interviewing techniques and criteria, and you will be advised of this as part of the application process.

+It is recommended you review the [submission guidelines](SUBMISSION-GUIDELINES.md) before starting the exercise.

 Interested in working for us?
 View our [Careers site](http://careers.laterooms.com)!